witusj/Slidify/First/first/index.md

-A scrambled quiz question: What's the purpose of human life?
+A scrambled quiz question: What is the capital of Love?

-1. Love
+1. Berlin, ohnehin!
-2. See Napels and die
+2. Paris mon Dieu!
-3. God only knows!
+3. London, you fool!
-4. Paying taxes
+4. My place, cherry!